 Students who wish to receive funding from the Title IV Financial Aid Program (Pell, SEOG, Work Study, Direct and PLUS loans) must maintain satisfactory academic progress toward their degree.
-Evaluation of student transcripts will be done at the end of each academic year for Title IV Satisfactory Academic Progress.
+Evaluation of student transcripts is completed at the end of each academic year to determine Satisfactory Academic Progress.
 Students must complete the requirements for a degree within 150% of the normal time allotted for program completion.
-When the student's attempted credit hours exceed 150% of the normal time allotted for a particular program (more than 90 accumulated credits for an Associate's Degree or 180 accumulated credits for a Baccalaureate Degree), the student is then ineligible for Federal Title IV funds.
+Exceeding 150% of the normal time allotted for a particular program (more than 90 accumulated credits for an Associate's Degree or 180 accumulated credits for a Baccalaureate Degree) may result in a loss of eligibility for federal student aid.